 - Be kind to yourself.
 COVID recovery can take time, even when you are no longer contagious.
 If you’re feeling tired, ask for help with groceries, holiday cooking or wrapping presents.

 Where to find a COVID test, vaccine or booster:

 Visit HSHS Medical Group’s website for information on our drive-thru locations for COVID testing and vaccines.
 If appointments are full, check again later as additional times are added.
-You can also find testing and vaccines at local pharmacies and through the county health department and at vaccines.gov.
+You can also find testing and vaccines at local pharmacies, through the county health department, or at vaccines.gov.